skanda444/Simple-Forest-Fire-Predictor/README.md

 # Simple-Forest-Fire-Predictor
-A basic Flask web app that predicts the Forest Fire Weather Index (FWI) using a machine learning model.
-Enter simple weather parameters and get instant predictions.
+A basic Flask web app that predicts the Forest Fire Weather Index (FWI) using a machine learning Ridge Regression model.
+Just input simple weather parameters and get an instant prediction of fire risk.

+🌐 Click here to use the live app

+📌 Features
+Predict FWI (Fire Weather Index) using user input

+Deployed with Render

+Clean UI with form-based inputs

+Lightweight and beginner-friendly structure
 ## 📁 Project Structure
 simple-forest-fire-predictor/
 │